0xbunniee/MailCow-Pixel-Flood-Attack/README.md

 #### Impact:
-The admin will not be able do anything as the admin page is completely become unresponsive which quite causes a pandemonium as no one has control over the mail server and cant do anything.
-As the MailCow is running the services in containers only the admin page is affected and others services like mail etc operates good.
+The admin will not be able do anything as the admin page is completely become unresponsive which causes a pandemonium as no one has control over the mail server and can't do anything.
+As the MailCow is running the services in containers only the admin page is affected and others services like mail(SoGo), etc operates good.